magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 reflect.
 They think they are right so they can’t be wrong, but actually ‘wrongness’ is buried within ‘rightness’, even though most people don’t know that.
 How is it so?
 ‘This is right’ … but if someone else says it’s not right you won’t give in, you’ve got to argue.
-What is this? . means views, is the attachment to those views.
+What is this?
+*Diṭṭhi-māna*. *Diṭṭhi* means views, *māna* is the attachment to those views.
 If we attach even to what is right, refusing to concede to anybody, then it becomes wrong.
 To cling fast to rightness is simply the arising of self, there is no letting go.

 This is a point which gives people a lot of trouble, except for those Dhamma practitioners who know that this matter, this point, is a very